 Architecture & Planning

-The students of architecture can study a diverse curriculum that covers arts, mathematics, technology, and science.
-In exchange, you will receive a degree in architecture for a diverse profession.
-Graduates can specialise in residential, commercial, and urban architectural sectors.
-Graduate opportunities remain strong for graduates of architecture, and 90% of students are in full-time or advanced study six months after graduation.
+Graduate opportunities remain strong for architecture students, and 90% of them are in full-time or advanced study six months after graduation.
 However, it should be noted that many architecture graduates chose the way towards self-employment and may earn anything between $78,000 to $95,000 in big enterprises.

 |Swiss Federal Institute Of Technology||Switzerland|